Gunshots rang out in Seventh Ward neighborhood, man found dead

 He was pronounced dead at the scene.

-The victim’s identity will be released after an autopsy is done and the family is notified.
+The victim’s identity will be released after an autopsy is performed and the family is notified.

 Detectives are in the process of gathering a possible suspect or motive.
 The shooting remains under investigation.